The Department of Communication Studies

 Athletic trainers say that it take 1,000 repetitions to commit a sports move (e.g., in skiing or gymnastics) to muscle memory.
 It’s similar with our speech organs.
 Each person will experience a period of being able to reduce his or her accent when consciously thinking about it.
 However, to get the changes into the subconscious mind may take six months to a year.
 Like playing golf, tennis, or a musical instrument, accent training requires practice, practice, practice.

 Employers commonly rank spoken communication skills highest among the skills desired in college graduates.
-While you don’t have to eradicate your accent completely (a little bit of an accent can be quite charming), you should strive to be comprehensible and not put a burden on your listeners, straining to understand you.
+While you don’t have to eradicate your accent completely (a little bit of an accent can be quite charming), you should strive to be comprehensible enough for listeners to understand you without strain.

-You have two options: (1) You can go to the lab on your own and select programs with speech features of your interest.
-Some programs come with books (you can check them out at the attendants’ desk), and some are software programs without accompanying books.
-(2) You can make an appointment with a speech tutor at SACC (2nd floor).
+You have two options: (1) You should make an appointment with a speech tutor at TfCS (select "one-to-one speech tutorials").
 The tutor can diagnose your speech, including “hidden” speech problems that you may not know and that may be even more important than specific sounds (e.g., stress, rhythm, and intonation).
 The tutor may meet with you regularly, to check your progress and direct your lab practice.
+(2) You should practice on a regular basis.
+You can go to the lab on your own and select programs with speech features of your interest.
+Some programs come with books (you can check them out at the attendants’ desk), and some are software programs without accompanying books.

 You should practice as often as possible, but at least once a week for an hour.

-Clearer, more polished speech and a more standard North American accent.
+You can expect clearer speech and greater intelligibility.
 Your improved pronunciation will help you perform better in school, during job interviews, and at work.

 In addition, matriculated as well as nonmatriculated students can enroll in a variety of ESL classes at Continuing and Professional Studies' Center for English Language.

 For a complete list of support services in spoken and written communication, see Support Services.